-We have purchased, and may purchase in the future, Agency RMBS through forward settling transactions.
+We have purchased, and may purchase in the future, Agency RMBS through forward settling transactions, including TBAs.
 The law is unclear with respect to the qualification of contracts for forward settling transactions as real estate assets or Government securities for purposes of the 75% asset test.
-Until we receive a favorable private letter ruling from the IRS or we receive an opinion from counsel to the effect that contracts for forward settling transactions should be treated as qualifying assets for purposes of the 75% asset test, we will limit our investment in contracts for forward settling transactions and any non-qualifying assets to no more than 25% of our assets at the end of any calendar quarter and will limit our investments in contracts for forward settling transactions extra settling transactions could be limited.
+Until we receive a favorable private letter ruling from the IRS or we receive an opinion from counsel to the effect that contracts for forward settling transactions should be treated as qualifying assets for purposes of the 75% asset test, we will limit our investment in contracts for forward settling transactions and any non-qualifying assets to no more than 25% of our assets at the end of any calendar quarter and will limit our investments in contracts for forward settling transactions with a single counterparty to no more than 5% of our assets at the end of any calendar quarter.
+Accordingly, our ability to purchase Agency RMBS through contracts for forward settling transactions could be limited.
 Moreover, even if we are advised by counsel that contracts for forward settling transactions should be treated as qualifying assets, it is possible that the IRS could successfully take the position that such assets are not qualifying assets.
-In the event that such assets were determined not to be qualifying for the 75% asset test, we could be subject to a penalty tax or we could fail to qualify as a REIT if the value of our contracts for forward settling transactions and any non-qualifying assets at the end of any calendar quarter or if the value of our investments in contracts for forward settling transactions are penalty tax or we could fail to qualify as a REIT if the value of our investments in contracts for forward settling transactions and any non-qualifying assets at the end of any calendar guarter or if the value of our investments in contracts for forward settling transactions and any non-qualifying assets are end yield by asset as the end of any calendar quarter or if the value of our contracts for forward settling transactions and any non-qualifying assets are end yield by as a qualifying assets at the end of any calendar quarter or if the value of our investments in contracts for forward set
+In the event that such assets were determined not to be qualifying for the 75% asset test, we could be subject to a penalty tax or we could fail to qualify as a REIT if the value of our contracts for forward settling transactions and any non-qualifying assets exceeds 25% of our total assets at the end of any calendar quarter or if the value of our investments in contracts for forward settling transactions with a single counterparty exceeds 5% of our assets at the end of any calendar quarter.
+See "-Failure to Qualify."